User Guides

 manager.conf entry to enable AMI

-5038 is the standard port for AMI, but you can use any other available port, as this can be configured in Flexor Manager.
+5038 is the standard port for AMI, but you can use any other available port, as this can be configured in Flexor Manager when adding the server in Devices and Applications.

 To allow your users to connect to the AMI server, you must define a user login in manager.conf.
 Although it is possible to have almost complete control of the server using the AMI, Flexor Manager requires access only to certain commands.
 As your users will need to be given the AMI username and password, it is recommended that the AMI user you create does not grant permission to access any more commands than is necessary.